www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t30-deploy-tests.md

     * [x] The `bin/test*` commands should either be deleted or migrated to the `bin/repos.test*` commands. -> This was fixed via commit for the daily CI workflow.
     * [o] Delete `--test-remote` from `worker.execute.py`, as it is too specific. -> We have already flags like --boostrap-remote and these make sense.
     * [ ] Create test command, that execute tests on all reachable servers and notifies the user about unreachable servers.
-      -> Place it a the core network repo at `bin/cluster.deploy.test.sh`.
+      -> Place it at the core network repo at `bin/cluster.deploy.test.sh`.
+    * [ ] Create log of failed executions.
+    * [ ] Create log of skipped execution, caused by not reachable servers.
 * [ ] Deploy UI test in daily CI.
 * [ ] Migrate Codeberg workflow to `repos.test`.
 * [ ] Migrate GitHub workflow to `repos.test`.